Trends and Good Practices to Consider

 - Avoid itinerant “study tours” that include primarily tourist activities.
 Staying in one place for a longer period allows students to feel like they are living abroad rather than just traveling.

-- Identify a reliable on-site coordinator for logistics, support, emergency response, etc. in the host country.
+- Partner with the Education Abroad Office to select a reliable on-site partner for logistics, support, emergency response, etc. in the host country.

 - Use host families if possible, or other living arrangements that provide opportunities for authentic interaction.